vijayabharathib/silai/README.md

 so build command has to reflect it

 ```
-hugo -s ./exampleSite --theme=repo --themesDir=../.. --verbose
+hugo -s ./exampleSite
 ```

 `-s ./exampleSite` is the source of the website with content.

-`--theme=repo` is a temporary theme name
+Under **Deploy Settings**, you need to add two environment variables:
+`HUGO_THEME` with a value of `repo` , without any quotes.

-`--themesDir=../..` takes the pointer out of exampleSite and out of repo so that you land in `/opt/build/` path (which indeed has a repo theme now , so to speak).
+Another variable named `HUGO_THEMESDIR` with value `../..`.
+That takes the base folder out of exampleSite and out of repo so that you land in `/opt/build/` path (which indeed has a repo theme now , so to speak).

-But one important change that was required in the config file.

-The config file within example site cannot have the `theme` token.
-So I had to remove `theme=silai` - otherwise, netlify build failed.

-Also , netlify publish directory has to be `./exampleSite/public` because the build is placed in `public` folder inside the source, in this case, the source is `exampleSite`.
+Also , netlify **publish directory** deploy settings has to be `./exampleSite/public` because the build is placed in `public` folder inside the source, in this case, the source is `exampleSite`.